 Geoff McCoy moved to Byron Bay in the mid 1980’s after his total disillusionment with Business and the Competitive Surfing World.
 In the intervening years he has continue to Design and Build Surfboards which many say are the most practical and fun boards which they have ridden, and this after quite a few were considering giving up Surfing completely.
 I’ve also heard that when Geoff talks to people about ordering a Board they are totally blown away by the depth of knowledge that this man has on his chosen field.
 He never rushes the order goes into the smallest details about the Surfer, his ability and what he is looking to achieve.
 He also asks them quite a lot of questions about what they have been riding and why they are looking to change direction.
 For most, this is the first time that they have not been steam rolled into buying a Board which actually had very little to do with them and everything about the shop person who was trying to push their Product.

+Greenough: Geoff why do you often refuse to give interviews?
 McCoy: I do give interviews George but in the past they have not always written what I have spoken so I am a little wary.

 Greenough: Why have you decided to do the interview with me.

+McCoy: We are on the same page; coming from the same awareness, you get where I am coming from and what I am saying.
+I have decided to do this interview to point out my perspective on the massive changes that have taken place during my involvement in surfing, as my experiential field and to the World in general, which I personally find disappointing.
+I’ll start in the beginning.
+Surfing was not always considered favorably, it was in fact frowned upon by most mainstream folk.
 In the mid to late 50’s ~ 60’s, you were considered to be irresponsible and a drop out for being a surfer, an outcast in society, very few people understood the attraction, the power and freedom of Surfing and with it the addiction to the ocean, the waves it produced and the endless quest to ride them.

 Once you experienced and related to these over powering natural forces, you were hooked regardless of all the good advice you were given; surfing became a passion and then a life style!